-Many occupations and businesses require the wearing of a uniform.
+Many occupations, professions and businesses require wearing a uniform.
 Some of the more popular include the military, firefighters, law enforcement, restaurants, nurses, pilots, security companies, hotels and many more.
 As part of a professional dress code, uniforms can be distinguished by using patches, be placed in the right location, and be attached using the correct attachment method.

 Designing and creating custom patches for uniforms is an essential practice, because patches on uniforms can identify the person wearing the uniform and can display their association.